Finding Cut-Offs in Leaderless Rendez-Vous Protocols is Easy: The cut-off problem for general Petri nets

 \subsection{Polynomial time algorithm}

 We use the characterization given in the previous section to provide a polynomial time algorithm for the cut-off problem.
-The following lemma, which was proved in~\cite{FracaH15}, enables us to find a firing sequence between two markings with maximum support.
+The following lemma, which is very similar to Lemma~\ref{lem:max-support}, was proved in~\cite{FracaH15} and enables us to find a firing sequence between two markings with maximum support.